 The international happiness expert (yes, there is one), Paul Dolan, was on Radio 4 this morning.
 He says true happiness is finding the balance between things we find pleasurable and things we find purposeful.
-He cited having children as an … Continue reading Habits of Delight and the Myth of Joyful Parenting?
+He cited having children as an example, saying that according to all the happiness data, we shouldn’t bother.
+At best they … Continue reading Habits of Delight and the Myth of Joyful Parenting?

 You know when you get a trolley with a dodgy wheel?
 The realisation sort of creeps up on you, doesn’t it?
 First you’re scrabbling for a pound (Is that one?
 No, it’s a franc or a token for the Belarus metro).
 Then it won’t fit in the slot unless you press down, applying your full … Continue reading Play

 How do you gauge your stress levels?
 Some people get neck tension, others drink.
 I count bruises.
 This week was a 2-bruise week.
 Last week was a 5-bruiser.
 When I have too much to do, I race around and bump into things – doors, tables, chairs (mostly empty ones).
 I have been known to walk … Continue reading Bruises